karma1505/pitstop-frontend/src/assets/README.md

 # Assets Directory

-This directory contains images and other assets for the iGarage app.
+This directory contains images and other assets for the PitStop app.

 ## Required Images